Hideko Fukushima: Stamping

-Fukushima is also well recognized for her use of the process of stamping in her paintings from the later 1950s through the 1960s.
+Fukushima is also recognized for her use of the process of stamping in her paintings from the later 1950s through the 1960s.
 Fukushima used various materials soaked with sumi ink to stamp over paper soaked in watercolor washes and gouached surfaces, as well as to create darkened impressions in layers of oil paint and similar materials on canvas.
 Most often the stamped shapes consisted of lines or circles, as can be seen in Work (1958) and White Noise (1959).
 Midori Yoshimoto posits the circular forms that became a hallmark of Fukushima's stamping practice as possibly "inspired by Fukushima’s experience in creating a slide projection show entitled Minawa wa tsukurareru (Form Is Created; 1953), in collaboration with her brother, composer Kazuo Fukushima" as part of Jikken Kōbō, describing these more Art Informel works as having "explored the constantly shifting relationship between field and form."
 This greater ambiguity in compositional strategies in Fukushima's later work is generally recognized as having been tied to a shift away from compositional painting, and toward process through the act of stamping.
 As the critic Atsushi Miyakawa quoted Fukushima as stating in a feature on her practice for the August 1963 issue of the art magazine Bijutsu techō, "I had serious doubts about the act of painting."

 Art historian and curator Yuri Mitsuda connects this assertion to an interest in "surrealist-inflected automatist techniques" that "emphasized process over completion."
 Nakajima takes this reading a step further to argue that Fukushima rejects both the thoughtless automatism of Surrealism, instead relying on a deeply internal, bodily-led rhythms to guide movements that are at once materially based and void of the emotiveness painters like Nobuya Abe had introduced into their abstract works by the mid-1950s.
 Similarly, in spite of Fukushima's having been picked up by Michel Tapié as part of his advocacy of Art Informel, Nakajima argues that Fukushima's concerns were actually a difficult fit with the common assumptions of individual expression, bold painterly action, and emotive mark-making that prevailed in action painting circles including Art Informel and the American Abstract Expressionist movement.
 Instead, the act of stamping or pressing shapes into the painted surfaces of her works severely limited the "painterliness" of her expressions.
 Nakajima postis that Fukushima's rejection of this male-dominated ego-centric model of painting had a gendered dimension, reflecting the doubts and criticisms of both the art world that would be more apparent to Fukushima given her ambiguous status as both a "lady painter" and a serious internationally recognized avant-garde artist.